University of Virginia's College at Wise: Departments

 The college requires all freshmen to enroll in a one-semester seminar that covers adjusting to the demands of college academic work.
 The seminar used to cover two semesters, until it was modified in the 2012-13 fall semester.
-Before the modified seminar, the student's seminar instructor became his or her advisor until the student selected a major.
+Before the modified seminar, the student's seminar instructor became their advisor until the student selected a major.
 Presently, if the student is unsure of the major that he or she wants to be in, the Advising Office becomes the student's adviser.

-The college also has a 53 semester-hour general education requirement.
+The college has a 48-49 semester-hour general education requirement.
+The general education curriculum was recently redesigned, which involved a lessening of the hour requirement.

 Students must attend four cultural activities in each their freshman and junior years.
-The college offers baccalaureate degrees in 31 majors.
-A College Major is also offered.
+The college offers 3 baccalaureate degrees in 34 majors.

+Graduate Programs

+In the fall 2023 semester, the college implemented its first graduate program, the M.Ed. under the Department of Education, which is a 30 credit-hour, non-thesis program.
+It is also developing an MSN program, and SACSCOC recently visited the campus to complete a change of level of its accreditation.

 Student life

 Greek life

-There are five Greek life fraternities and sororities.